shockema/FoosballStatsServer/README.md

 # FoosballStatsServer
 Slack Integration / Web API for tracking statistics for Foosball games among players in an organization.
+See this project's [wiki](https://github.com/shockema/FoosballStatsServer/wiki) for the planned roadmap.

 ## To install on a server:
 1. Create a MySQL database, e.g. called "Foosball"; create the tables using `foosball.sql`.